 - repairing the skin barrier

 Due to these properties, coconut oil may help perioral dermatitis.
-However, researchers need to carry out more studies into its effectiveness as a treatment for this skin condition.
+However, some people may find that it can clog their skin pores.
+Researchers also need to carry out more studies into its effectiveness as a treatment for this skin condition.

 Avoiding the sun and strong winds may also promote skin health.